 Professor Ebony E.A.
 Coletu, Chair (term ends 2020)

-Professor Benjamin N. Lawrance (Rochester Institute of Technology)
+Professor Benjamin N. Lawrance (ex-officio)

-Professor Gretchen Bauer (University of Delaware)
+Professor Gretchen Bauer (term ends 2019)

 Graduate students should submit papers they wish to be considered for the prize by March 15, 2019 to firstname.lastname@example.org.